elqal3awii/WebSecurity-Academy-with-Python/Information Disclosure/information_disclosure_in_error_messages/README.md

 # Run Script

-1. change the URL of the lab
+1. Change the URL of the lab
 2. Start script

 ```